SheepDogInc/django-dynamicforms/docs/features.rst

 Features
 ========

-Here are the main features that django-dynamic-forms has:
+Here are the main features of django-dynamic-forms:

 * Multiple form fields